-🚀 What Actually is Next.js And Why Should You Care?
+🚀 What’s Next.js and Why Should You Get Excited?

 npx create-next-app@latest